OCFL/spec/draft/spec/index.md

 ```

 The [OCFL Object Root](#dfn-ocfl-object-root) <span id="E001" class="rfc2119">MUST NOT</span> contain files or
-directories other than those specified in the following sections.
+directories other than those specified in the following sections (3.2 through 3.9).

 ### 3.2 Object Conformance Declaration
 {: #object-conformance-declaration}